Whatsapp Icon

 Surgery

-Surgery is the most common treatment for melanoma, aiming to remove the cancerous tumor and a margin of healthy tissue around it.
+Surgery is the most common treatment for melanoma, aiming to remove the cancerous tumour and a margin of healthy tissue around it.
 For early-stage melanomas, this may be the only treatment necessary.
 In more advanced cases, additional treatments may be required.

 Radiation Therapy